New to Climate Change?

 Both approaches give emitters strong incentives to invest in reducing their emissions, either to lower their tax bills, or to lower the cost of buying permits.
 Both approaches can also raise revenue for the government, through taxes or through the auction in a cap-and-trade system.
 That revenue can be given back to taxpayers, especially low-income taxpayers, to help them pay for energy and other goods, which usually become more expensive as a result of the carbon price.
 The revenue can be used for other purposes as well, such as investing in low-carbon technologies or infrastructure or training workers for green jobs.

-Advantages of Carbon Pricing
+Advantages of carbon pricing

 Many economists and policymakers consider carbon pricing one of the best available tools to combat climate change.
 That’s because carbon pricing can touch every part of the economy, from electricity to manufacturing to transportation, and because it rewards any behavior that reduces greenhouse gas emissions.
 Rather than regulating exactly where and how emissions should be reduced, carbon pricing gives markets the flexibility to find the cheapest ways to lower emissions.
-Several states, countries and regions around the world already use carbon pricing, including the European Union, California, and a group of states in the Northeast United States called the Regional Greenhouse Gas Initiative.
+Several states, countries and regions around the world already use carbon pricing, including the European Union, China, California, and a group of states in the Northeast United States called the Regional Greenhouse Gas Initiative.